Lightstreamer/helm-charts/examples/in-process-adapters/README.md

 ## Example 1.
 Embed Adapters in the Docker image

-The in-process Adapters will be embedded into the Docker image, which will be then references from the Helm Chart values
+The in-process Adapters will be embedded into the Docker image, which will be then references from the Helm Chart values.

 To make it easy using a custom container image, a _minikube_ local cluster will be used to deploy the Helm chart.